Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Introduction

 \section{Introduction}

 In defining a relativistic theory of gravity in which to implement conformal transformations accounting for length scaling, the main goal is to find a possible model for gravity that is also renormalizable, so to eventually be able to treat the problem of gravitational quantization, as it has been discussed by Stelle in reference \cite{s}: according to this procedure, one has to find solutions in the form of gravitational waves expanded in terms of monochromatic plane waves on which to transfer the commutation relations set by the rules of quantization, and in the past solutions in the form of gravitational waves have been discussed extensively, mainly by Mannheim, as for instance in \cite{m}, and also by Paranjape and collaborators, as for example in \cite{b-p} and \cite{f-p}.
-On the other hand however, if one wants to consider the graviton after a proper quantization, then according to the Wigner classification for which any particle must be described in terms of momentum and spin, one must consider a background in which not only metric but also torsional degrees of freedom are present: in this background, the energy and spin of the gravitational wave will be described in terms of the metric and torsion of the spacetime, and the problem of having a graviton that undergoes quantization is transferred to the problem of having metric and torsion obeying the standard rules of quantization.
-Thus, the problem of having a theory of gravitation suitable of being quantized relies upon the problem of having a theory of gravitation that is renormalizable in both translational and rotational degrees of freedom, and hence a theory of gravitation in which conformal invariance is implemented for both metric and torsion \cite{sh}.
+On the other hand however, if one wants to consider gravity in its most exhaustive coupling to matter, then one must consider a background in which not only curvature but also torsional degrees of freedom are considered, so that not only the energy but also the spin is coupled to the background: in such frameworks, curvature and torsion can be seen as the strengths of the potentials arising after gauging the Poincar\'{e} group of the spacetime roto-translations \cite{Hehl:1994ue,h-o}, so that we may interpret curvature and torsion as what gives rise for the spacetime continuum to disclinations and dislocations \cite{k}.
+Thus, the problem of having a theory of gravitation suitable of being quantized in its most complete form relies upon the problem of having a theory of gravitation that is renormalizable and in which both energy and spin density are present, and hence a theory of gravitation in which conformal invariance is implemented for both curvature and torsion, as discussed in \cite{sh}.